aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/tabdelimited-to-emf/_index.md

 {{% blocks/products/pf/agp/content h2="Save TABDELIMITED to EMF in Java Online for Free" %}}

-The following example demonstrates how to convert TABDELIMITED to EMF document format in Java.
+The following example demonstrates how to convert TABDELIMITED to EMF in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert TABDELIMITED file into EMF format.
+Follow the easy steps to convert TABDELIMITED to EMF.
 Upload your TABDELIMITED file, then simply save it as EMF file.
 For both TABDELIMITED reading and EMF writing you can use fully qualified filenames.
 The output EMF content and formatting will be identical to the original TABDELIMITED document.

 {{% /blocks/products/pf/agp/text %}}